m3tac0de/sofabaton-virtual-remote/README.md

 1. **MQTT device triggers (X2 only)**

-   This feature creates descriptive Home Assistant triggers for MQTT commands — without having to copy/paste MQTT topics and JSON payloads by hand.
+   This feature creates descriptive Home Assistant triggers for MQTT commands and Activity changes — without having to copy/paste MQTT topics and JSON payloads by hand.

    Instead of:
    * **Topic**: `F19879827938423/up`